Vitamin D supplementation during pregnancy

 Vitamin D is known to play an important role in bone metabolism through regulation of calcium and phosphate equilibrium.
 Vitamin D is produced by the body during exposure to sunlight, but is also found in oily fish, eggs and fortified food products.

-Vitamin D supplementation during pregnancy improves maternal vitamin D status and may positively affect the availability of vitamin D to the fetus.
+Vitamin D supplementation during pregnancy improves maternal vitamin D status and may reduce the risk of pre-eclampsia, low birthweight and preterm birth.
 However, the evidence currently available to directly assess the benefits and harms of the use of vitamin D supplementation alone in pregnancy for improving maternal and infant health outcomes is limited.